 Toshiaki Iizuka is a professor at the Graduate Schools of Economics and Public Policy at the the University of Tokyo.
 His research focuses on health economics and health policy, with an emphasis on incentives and information in healthcare markets.

-Sood Contributes to National Academies’ Report Which Finds that up to 8 Million Die from Poor Quality Healthcare in Low- and Middle-Income Countries
+Sood Contributes to National Academies’ Report, Finding up to 8 Million Die from Poor Quality Healthcare in Low- and Middle-Income Countries

 Sood served as the expert health economist for the Committee on Improving the Quality of Health Care Globally.